Self-Dual and Complementary Dual Abelian Codes over Galois Rings: Introduction

 \section{Introduction}

-Algebraically structured and self-dual codes are important families of linear codes that have been extensively studied for both theoretical and practical reasons (see \cite{BGG2012},\cite{JLX2011}, \cite{JLLX2012}, \cite{JLS2012}, \cite{NRS2006}, \cite{W2002} and references therein).
-Codes over finite rings have been interesting since it was proven that some binary non-linear codes, such as the Kerdock, Preparata, and Goethal codes are the Gray images of linear codes over $\mathbb{Z}_4$ \cite{HKCSS1994}.
+Algebraically structured codes over finite fields with self-duality and complementary duality are important families of linear codes that have been extensively studied for both theoretical and practical reasons (see \cite{BGG2012}, \cite{BJU2018}, \cite{JLX2011}, \cite{JLLX2012}, \cite{JLS2012}, \cite{NRS2006}, \cite{W2002}, \cite{YM1994}, and references therein).
+Codes over finite rings have been interesting since it was proven that some binary non-linear codes such as the Kerdock, Preparata, and Goethal codes are the Gray images of linear codes over $\mathbb{Z}_4$ \cite{HKCSS1994}.
 Algebraically structured codes such as cyclic, constacyclic, and abelian codes have extensively been studied over $\mathbb{Z}_{p^r}$, Galois rings, and finite chain rings in general (see \cite{DL2004},\cite{KR2003}, and references therein).

 The characterization and enumeration of Euclidean self-dual cyclic codes over finite fields have been established in \cite{JLX2011} and generalized to Euclidean and Hermitian self-dual abelian codes over finite fields in \cite{JLLX2012} and \cite{JLS2012}, respectively.
 Over some finite rings, a characterization of self-dual cyclic, constacyclic and abelian codes has been done (see, for example, \cite{BGG2012}, \cite{DL2004},\cite{KLL2008}, \cite{KLL2012}, \cite{SE2009}, and \cite{W2002}).
-In \cite{BGG2012}, the enumeration of Euclidean self-dual simple root cyclic codes over finite chain rings has been discussed.
-However, in the literature, not much work has been done for the enumerations of Euclidean self-dual repeated root cyclic codes, Euclidean self-dual abelian codes, and Hermitian self-dual codes over rings.
+In \cite{BGG2012}, \cite{BSG2016}, \cite{BJU2018} and \cite{S2006}, characterization and enumeration of Euclidean and Hermitian self-dual cyclic codes over finite chain rings have been discussed.
+Euclidean complementary dual cyclic codes over finite fields have been studied in \cite{YM1994}.
+Recently, they have been generalized to Euclidean and Hermitian complementary dual abelian codes over finite fields in \cite{BJU2018}.
+The complete characterization and enumeration of complementary dual abelian codes over finite fields have been established in the said paper.